 A general piece of advice is to try to admit a few extra applicants in order to ensure that the course can start and obtain funding.
 If there are not enough participants, you should consider cancelling the course.

 In KIWAS under Help in the left hand menu you will lfind a quick reference guide that describes each step more in detail.

 The department that provides the course is entitled to charge the supervisor a fee if a KI doctoral student or postdoc first accepts an admittance offer and then drops out too close to the course start or during the course (such that the course organizer's planning is made more difficult).
 Illness, sick children etc. are acceptable reasons for absence.

 The department determines the size of the fee, but the recommended guideline of the Course and programme committee is SEK 3,000 if an applicant drops out 30 days or less before the course start or during the course (this applies to both theoretical and laboratory courses).
 (The time limit 30 days used to apply to only laboratory courses, but starting from spring 2016 it also applies to theoretical courses).

 The prerequisite to charge a fee in case of late dropout is that the doctoral student in advance has been informed about the deadline for cancellation and which amount will be charged after that date.
-Information about timeframes for cancellations and the opportunity for the department to bill for late cancellations are available on the reply form.
+Information about timeframes for cancellations and the opportunity for the department to bill for late cancellations are available on the supervisor certificate.
 The course director should, however, in connection with admission specify the dates and amounts applicable for this course.
-(If KIWAS is being used for admission a free text field in the admission email is available).
+(In the KIWAS admission module a free text field is available for the admission email ).

 The Course and programme committe has decided (2016-05-31) that late dropouts with an acceptable reason should not affect the course organizer economicaly in the way that it leads to reduction of granted funding.
 Thus, dropouts and reason should be indicated in the participant list for requistion of funding (from the committee or the doctoral programmes) so that these are clearly shown.